TRegourd/necoh-www/src/data/services/comptabilite.md

     lucrative corporate contracts can be extremely tricky to land.
   image: christina-wocintechchat-com-0zx1bdv5bny-unsplash.jpeg
 serviceFeatures:
+  title: Expertise Comptable
+  subtitle: Lorem ipsum dolor sit amet, consectetured  adipiscing elit.
+  features:
     - title: Création d'entreprise
       desc:
         A few decent projects can keep your business very healthy for a long time.
         The trouble is, those lucrative corporate contracts can be extremely tricky to land.
-    logo: accounting.png
+      logo: rainbow-solid.svg
     - title: Bilan Comptable
+      desc:
-    desc: "A few decent projects can keep your business very healthy for a long time. "
+        "A few decent projects can keep your business very healthy for a long time. "
-    logo: accounting.png
+      logo: feather-solid.svg
     - title: Conseil en Gestion
       desc:
         A few decent projects can keep your business very healthy for a long time.
         The trouble is, those lucrative corporate contracts can be extremely tricky to land.
-    logo: accounting.png
+      logo: bolt-solid.svg
 serviceCTA:
   title: Besoin d'un Expert Comptable ?
   desc: Contactez-nous pour débuter votre accompagnement !